A First Time RV and Trailer Owners Buyer’s Guide

 - Travel trailers are the smaller trailers although still pretty big.
 The hitch hooks up behind the tow vehicle (we expect it to work with a Yukon for example).

-What will you be doing with your RV or Trailer?
+What will you do with your RV or Travel Trailer?

 - If you see it as a place you’ll be in for a couple of weeks’ vacation, you don’t need as much room although you might decide you want it.